LukeGrahamLandry/llvm_of_jvm/devlog.md

 on the stack and then converge and read it like a phi node?
 I guess I need to check if a basic block changes the size of the stack or ever goes below where it started and fall back to doing it at runtime.
 I'm hoping the stack promises to be the same height before and after each statement like in Crafting Interpreters.
+Then as I iterate over the instructions, keep a stack of llvalue and use that to emit instructions.

 That got it down to 7 lines for add.